Domferr/Software-Engineering-Project-3/README.md

 TASK 4
 We added a gpa field to the student which acts as a soft constraint for the evaluation of the energy and fitness functions.
 It is generated as a random value between 0 and 4.2.
-In the solution class we added an evaluate method this function calculates the fitness and energy for a given solution.
+In the solution class we added an evaluate method which calculates the fitness and energy of the solution.
 We assign constraint violated penalties if the solution happens to break these constraints.
-The fitness is calculated by (10 - i) + (10 - i) * gpaWeight where i is the preference a student got where 0 is the first preference and gpaWeight is the gpa of a given student times the gpaImportance the user decides to give to the gpa constraint.
+The fitness is calculated by (10 - i) + (10 - i) * gpaWeight where i is the preference a student got where 0 is the first preference and gpaWeight is the gpa of a given student times the gpaImportance which is the importance given to the gpa constraint.
 The energy is calculated by i + i + gpaWeight.
 The higher the fitness the better the solution and contrarily the higher the energy the worse the solution.
-We decided to create a solution factory as we figures that we will not need to always call the evaluate method when instantiating solution.
+The evaluate method can be high consuming in terms of computation so we decided to left the opportunity to instantiate a Solution object with or without calling the evaluate function.
+To do so, we implemented a solution factory.
+We also implemented the SolutionAcceptor class which permits to compare two solutions or an entire list of solutions in terms of energy and fitness.
-As an extra feature of this assignment we implements the simulated annealing algorithm to constantly make changes to the solution until it finds the best solution.
+As an extra feature of this assignment we implements the Simulated Annealing algorithm.
 The resulting fitness and energy values are printed to the console.
-We implemented an interface called default which contains the gpa importance value so we do not have to redefine it at the top of multiple classes.
+We implemented an interface called Default which contains the gpa importance value so we do not have to redefine it at the top of multiple classes.

 TASK 3
 To achieve the random generation of solutions we created two classes called SolutionGeneration and Solution with unit tests